 Another factor causing recurring UTI’s in older women is bacterial vagninosis (BV).
 BV is caused by the overgrowth of the Gardnerella vaginalis bacteria; when these bacteria get into the bladder, they activate any E Coli bacteria which may be there, causing the urinary tract infection.

-What is Chronic UTI?
-For Middle-Aged Men, It’s Often A Prostate Problem.
+What Is Chronic UTI?
+For Middle-Aged Men, It's Often Related To A Prostate Problem.

 Urinary Tract infections in men are more common with older age.
 One reason is that older men are more likely to develop noncancerous enlargement of their prostate gland, called benign prostatic hyperplasia (BPH).
 The prostate wraps around the neck of the bladder, where the urethra connects to the bladder.
 Enlargement of the prostate gland can choke off the bladder neck, making it harder for urine to flow freely.
 If the bladder doesn’t empty completely, bacteria that are normally flushed out with the urine might gain a foothold.